BDC Hamburger Icon

 Phishing

 In a phishing attack, hackers pose as a trusted email sender to gain access to information.
 If the recipient is fooled and follows links requesting passwords and other private data, the hackers can see that data.
-Phishing has become a common tactic among cybercriminals, and businesses should train employees on how not to fall victim to phishing schemes.
+Phishing is a common cybercriminal tactic, so businesses should train employees on how not to spot phishing schemes.

 One of the most damaging phishing schemes is CEO fraud.
 This is when a hacker pretends to be a business's CEO or top executive and uses an email or text message to pressure an employee in accounts payable to quickly settle an invoice.
 The employee, unaware it isn't really a company exec making the request, inadvertently transfers the funds to a bad actor.